alovictor/livecoding/README.md

-# Livecoding with FoxDot
+# Livecoding

-Some code from my experience with FoxDot
+Some code from my experience with Supercollider